 Our office is located at 202 Regina Street North, second floor, room R294.

-The office also supports maintenence and renewal of Laurier's general purpose classrooms and Laurier's Active Learning Classrooms (ALCs).
+The office also supports maintenance and renewal of Laurier's general purpose classrooms and Laurier's Active Learning Classrooms (ALCs).
 For more information about ALCs and the training that we offer, click here

 .
 For more information about classroom maintenance and renewal, click here